English

 The Library at St Louis is an inherent part not only of the English Department, but of the entire school community.
 In this thriving and busy Library, pupils are provided with recommended reads, take part in book competitions and participate in Library Club.
 The Library is also home to the school Chess Club.

-Year 8 English classes have one Library period per week and Years 9 & 10 visit the library every fortnight.
+All Year 8, 9 and 10 English classes benefit from visiting the library every fortnight.
 Year 8 and 9 participate in the Accelerated Reading Programme which boosts each of our students’ reading ability and gets them reading books that are right for their reading age.
 Year 10 pupils are encouraged and enabled to complete a 'Reading Challenge' which introduces them to new genres and authors and fosters a love of reading.

 Extra Curricular Activities